crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

     fail, acquiring an arbitrarily high view, after which it is impossible to fulfill the promise.
 In short, there is a semantic dependency from `O_i`'s read from `top` at `'L204` to `O_i`'s write to `bottom` at `'L207`.

+    It is worth noting that in architectures, such as ARM and Power, usually it is enough to show that there is syntactic dependency from `O_i`'s read from `top` at `'L204` to `O_i`'s write to `bottom` at `'L207`.
+We have to reason semantic dependency because we are targeting C-like languages, where compilers may perform various optimizations.

   + Case `S` read `bottom = x` written at `'L216`.